JYU-IBA/jabs/README.md

  - Weighting of cross-sections by straggling
  - Dual scattering model (although it needs improvements before it is usable)
  - Simultaneous multi-detector simulation and fitting.
+ - Stopping corrections can be supplied by user (Bragg correction) for a specific layer

 ### Not (yet) implemented, but planned
  - Support for more input and output data formats (CSV, IDF, ...)